 This minor is for students who want to deepen their understanding of the theoretical and historical aspects of music.
-Applied study or ensemble participation is also required.

-REQUIRED COURSES 19 CREDITS
+REQUIRED COURSES

 NOTE: Students who pass the Theory Placement Test will be required to take MU203 Music Theory III instead of MU102 Music Fundamentals.